manmuqingshan/moddable/documentation/xs/XS Conformance.md

 After the 6th edition, TC39 adopted a [process](https://tc39.github.io/process-document/) based on [proposals](https://github.com/tc39/proposals).
 Each proposal has a maturity stage.
 At stage 4, proposals are finished and will be published in the following edition of the specifications.

 The official conformance test suite, [test262](https://github.com/tc39/test262), contains cases for the published specifications, together with cases for proposals at stages 3 and 4, which is great to prepare XS for future editions.
 The XS harness, `xst` uses adhoc comparisons of the frontmatter `[features]` to skip cases related to not yet implemented proposals.
-See the skipped cases at the end of this document.
+See the skipped features at the end of this document.

 Currently, on macOS, XS passes **99.36%** of the language tests and **88.59%** of the built-ins tests.